abc1199281/SW_InterviewPrep/2_Containers/deque/deque.md

 dealocation memory|O(Poly)|O(linear)V|vector is continuous memroy insert|V,O(1)||

+ - The datas in deque are stored by chuncks of fixed size vector, which are pointered by a *map*(which is also a chunk of vector, but its size may change)

 ### Notes
 1. The data in **deque** are stored by chuncks of **fixed size vector**, which are pointered by a **map** (which is also a chunk of vector with varied size). ([link1](https://stackoverflow.com/questions/6292332/what-really-is-a-deque-in-stl), [link2](https://www.codeproject.com/Articles/5425/An-In-Depth-Study-of-the-STL-Deque-Container))